Legal Licensing Requirements

 Requirements for modifying an executed cell tower license agreement are as follows:

 - If you have a current license agreement, proof that your license agreement is up to date and is not currently in default must be provided with the agreement documents.
 No requests for license modifications or additions will be entertained if you are currently in default.
 To inquire about the status of a license, complete and submit your inquiry type at Antenna Collocation and Tower Construction Inquiries and provide the lease date or an explanation of the default.
 Licensees in default shall have 30 days to cure such default.

-- If you have a current lease agreement with the County, a copy of the executed memorandum of lease must be provided if the lease is for or has extended for a term of over seven years with the request.
-If a memorandum of lease has not been executed with the County, a memorandum of lease must be executed and state taxes and County recordation taxes may be due and will be required to be paid prior to approval of any additions or changes.
+- A copy of the executed license must be provided if the license is for or has extended for a term of over seven years.
+If a license agreement has not been executed with the County, a license agreement must be executed and state taxes and County recordation taxes may be due and will be required to be paid prior to approval of any additions or changes.

 - If the requesting entity has changed names or merged since the signing of the original license, up to date articles of incorporation, bylaws or articles of merger will be required with your request.

 - Provide the name of any contractor who will be performing any modifications or additions on site.
 All work performed by contractors must be performed in a professional and competent manner and Baltimore County must be indemnified against any loss arising out of their performance per your license agreement.
 Note that the County shall not accept contractors assigned to provide, directly or indirectly, supplies, architectural services, construction-related services, leases of real property, or other services related to a selected site, who are debarred or suspended under Title 16 of the State Finance and Procurement Article of the Annotated Code of Maryland.